galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 |![](/src/tutorials/chip/ses.png)|
 |<small>**SES** plot for our toy example.
 Most "reads" in the ChIP experiment are concentrated in the last three bins.</small>|

-[DeepTools](https://deeptools.github.io/) provide a nice explanation of how the success of a ChIP experiment can be judged based on SES (also called *fingerprint*) plot:
+[DeepTools](https://deeptools.github.io/) provide a nice explanation of how the success of a ChIP experiment can be judged based on SES (also called *fingerprint*) plots:

 |      |
 |------|
 |![](/src/tutorials/chip/fingerprint_dt.png)|
 |<small>**DeepTools** explanation of SES plots.</small>|

-So let's apply this to our own data using **NGS: DeepTools -> plotFingerprint**:
+So let's apply this to our own data using **NGS: DeepTools &rarr; plotFingerprint**:

 |      |
 |------|